College Counseling

 We believe that the college application process—a major undertaking for students and their families—requires a thoughtful, personal approach.

-Thacher’s College Counseling Office provides each student with the robust, methodical, and thoughtful guidance they need to make smart decisions as they build a college list, write effective application essays, decide if and where to apply early, seek financial aid, prepare for the SAT or ACT, consider current test-optional policies, and navigate the complex and highly competitive landscape of college admissions.
+Thacher’s College Counseling Office provides each student with the expert, thoughtful, and caring guidance they need to make smart decisions as they build a college list, write effective application essays, decide if and where to apply early, seek financial aid, prepare for the SAT or ACT, consider current test-optional policies, and navigate today's complex and highly competitive landscape of college admissions.
 To see the colleges/universities where Thacher students have enrolled, click here.

 Our Approach